fbpx

 NCT Checklist – National Car Test Ireland

-The NCT is part of having a car in Ireland and essential to show your car is roadworthy.
+The NCT is part of having a car in Ireland and is essential to show your car is roadworthy.
 We have your questions covered with the most asked NCT questions and our essential NCT Checklist so you don’t miss out on anything before your test.

 What is the National Car Test (NCT)?